Platoniq/decidim-install/basic-config.md

 GEOCODER_LOOKUP_API_KEY: <your-App-Code>
 ```

-Also, ensure that the file `~/decidim-app/config/secrets.yml` has the appropiate variable configured, it should look like this:
+Also, ensure that the file `~/decidim-app/config/secrets.yml` has the appropiate variables configured, it should look like this:
 ```yaml
 ...
   geocoder: